How to Improve Client Communication

 Be Clear and Concise

 We’ve all been in the meeting where silence feels suffocating and everyone races to fill it up with a half-baked response or question.
-That doesn’t help anyone.
+Intentional speaking can fix this problem.

-Take time prior to a meeting, or even before responding in a conversation, to really dig deep and think about the situation, question or project as a whole.
-The more you understand what it is you’re looking at and really get its context, the easier time you will have developing questions and responses with intention.
+Take time prior to a meeting, or even before responding in a conversation, to dig deep and think about the situation, question or project as a whole.

 Make Things Easy to Understand